 - At this point the gnocchi can be cooked right away or refrigerated in an airtight container for up to 2 days before cooking them.
 To freeze the gnocchi for longer storage first freeze them in a single layer on a baking sheet and then transfer them to a freezer bag and store in the freezer for up to 6 months.
 To cook frozen gnocchi add them directly to the boiling water, do not thaw them first.

 - To cook gnocchi, bring a large pot of water (at least 4 quarts) to a boil and add a handful of sea salt to the water.

 - Add fresh gnocchi to the boiling water, and cook at a rapid boil, stirring occasionally for about 5 minutes.
 Test one to make sure they are cooked through, with no raw flour taste, and are soft with a slight chew, not mushy.
 If they are not done, cook for a couple more minutes and test again.
-If cooking frozen gnocchi you may need a few more minutes to cook them.
+If cooking frozen gnocchi they may need a few more minutes to cook through.

 - Drain the gnocchi and coat or toss them in whatever sauce or sauté them in herbs and butter as you wish.
 Tip: save some of the pasta water to thin out the pasta sauce if needed.

 - Store leftovers in an airtight container in the refrigerator and use them within 3-4 days.

 - Try swapping sweet potato for roasted winter squash or pumpkin puree.